CN-CBF: Composite Neural Control Barrier Function for Robot Navigation in Dynamic Environments: EXPERIMENTAL RESULTS

 \subsection{Hardware Experiments}

 The proposed CN-CBF method is deployed on a ground robot and a quadrotor in hardware experiments to demonstrate real-time feasibility and practical utility\footnote{For a visual demonstration, see the supplemental video.}.
 For the ground robot, we use a last-mile delivery robot equipped with 3D LiDAR, a stereo camera, and perception software for detecting moving objects.
 As in the simulations, the nominal controller is an MPC planner without safety constraints, and collision avoidance relies entirely on the safety filter.
-The robot and obstacle dynamics are also the same as in simulation, and all computation is performed onboard.
-In \cref{fig:cn_cbf_gr_hw}, we show the CN-CBF and SDF values over time during successful collision avoidance with pedestrians.
-The CBF value reaches small negative values due to model mismatch and noisy measurements, but no collision occurs due to a small buffer zone that compensates for these uncertainties.
+The robot and obstacle dynamics are also the same as in the simulations, and all computation is performed onboard.
+In \cref{fig:cn_cbf_gr_hw}, we show the CN-CBF and SDF values over time during successful pedestrian collision avoidance.
+The CBF value reaches small negative values due to model mismatch and noisy measurements, but no collision occurs because a small buffer zone is added to the SDF to compensate for these uncertainties.

-We also conduct hardware experiments with a Crazyflie quadrotor where we compare our CN-CBF method against C3BF and HO-CBF in a collision avoidance task with five moving obstacles.
-The robot and obstacle dynamics, and the nominal controller are the same as in the simulation experiments.
+We also conduct hardware experiments with a Crazyflie quadrotor, comparing CN-CBF method against C3BF and HO-CBF in a collision-avoidance task with five moving obstacles.
+The robot and obstacle dynamics, and the nominal controller are the same as in the simulations.
 In this case obstacles are other drones moving between predefined waypoints.
-The results obtained are visualized in \cref{fig:hw_results_qq}, showing the change over time for the CBF and SDF values.
+The results are visualized in \cref{fig:hw_results_qq}, which shows the time course of the CBF and SDF values\footnote{The data after collision in the case of the baselines correspond to recovering behavior.}.
 Only our method successfully prevents a collision, while the two baselines collide.
-Note that the baselines form a CBF per obstacle, while our method constructs only one composite neural CBF\footnote{The data after collision in the case of the baselines correspond to recovering behavior.}.
+Note that the baselines form a CBF per obstacle, while our method constructs only one composite neural CBF.